 - Level up the presentation

-It can be.
-But if you plan it effectively, it can definitely work.
+If you plan your buffet-style wedding creatively, it can definitely work and not look/feel tacky at all.
 Depending on the number of guests you are having, you can set up, plan logistics and activities/entertainment to help manage the buffet “system.”

 Also, if you are opting for a buffet, ensure that you have heavy hitters during cocktail hour.
 Like mini burgers and fries.
 Appetizers that can hold up your guests a little longer as they wait their turn to get dinner.